- Massachusetts law requires all students registered for ¾ time or more to carry health insurance

 - No overall plan maximum

-The plan has a 10% co-insurance requirement for in-patient admissions up to a maximum of $5,000 per year.
-Receiving care out of network has higher co-payments.
+The plan has a 20% co-insurance requirement for in-patient admissions up to an out of pocket maximum of $5,350 per policy year.
+Receiving care out of network has higher co-insurance.
 Click here to read the plan on line.

 Comparing the School Plan with Other Individual or Family Coverage